Resource-Efficient Reference-Free Evaluation of Audio Captions: Discussion

-It may be unfair to expect an audio captioning model to distinguish between acoustically similar sounds.
-In that case, the CLAPScore$_{tt}$ is the appropriate correctness measure, and the CLAPScore$_{at}$ and the semantic entropy are the recommended confidence metrics.
-However, end users of captioning models may not tolerate cross-triggers even if they are acoustically equivalent, in which case, pooling-based confidence metrics are more suitable.
-To reduce cross-triggers, integrating information from other sensors like cameras and motion sensors can help.
-This would enhance the system’s awareness, enabling advanced tasks like summarizing and answering questions.
-However, there is a trade-off between using more sensors and preserving privacy, which is why using lesser sensors is still valuable.
+\textbf{Cross-triggers:} Expecting an audio captioning model to distinguish between acoustically similar sounds may be unfair, in which case, the CSc$_{tt}$ is the appropriate correctness measure, and the CSc$_{at}$ and the ISE are the recommended confidence metrics.
+However, since end users of captioning models may not tolerate cross-triggers, pooling-based confidence metrics are more suitable.
+To reduce cross-triggers, integrating information from other sensors like cameras and motion sensors can help enhance the system’s awareness, enabling advanced tasks like summarizing and answering questions.
+However, due to the trade-off between using more sensors and preserving privacy, using lesser sensors is still valuable.

-\textbf{Generalizability of our methods to other applications:} The tendency of confidence metrics that use selective pooling to align better with traditional metrics compared to confidence metrics that use conventional pooling may generalize to text generation tasks beyond audio captioning.
-Additionally, the idea of using as a confidence metric the cosine similarity between embeddings of different modalities may be extended to the image captioning and video captioning areas.
-The cosine similarities between CLIP \cite{clip} embeddings of pairs of images and generated text may be a good indicator of the confidence of the generated image captions.
-The semantic entropy calculated by using cosine similarities between CLIP text embeddings as the clustering criterion may also be a valuable confidence metric for image captioning models.